bmeviauac01/datadriven/docs/seminar/mssql/index.md

 # Microsoft SQL Server programming

-The goal of the seminar is to get to know the server-side programming capabilities of the Microsoft SQL Server platform.
+The seminar's goal is to get to know the server-side programming capabilities of the Microsoft SQL Server platform.

 ## Pre-requisites